vinayak-mehta/conrad/README.md

 $ git checkout -b add-new-event
 </pre>

-Import the new events:
+Then import the new events:

 <pre>
 $ conrad import -f ../new_events.json
 </pre>

-Push your changes:
+And finally push your changes and raise a PR!
 <pre>
 $ git add .
 $ git commit -m "Add new events"
 $ git push origin add-new-event
 </pre>

-And just raise a PR!

 ## Installation